tum-esm/hermes/sensor/README.md

 Use the `config/config.template.json` to generate a `config/config.json`.

 **`node_id`** will be used in the logs, the MQTT communication, and the database/server to identify each station.
+When **`boneless_mode`** is set to true, then the code will not interact with any hardware components but mock each components answers.
+This is useful during development or testing on a separate machine without any of the sensors connected.

 ## Code location on the Raspi